mziegler/HowToBeAMonkey/README.md

 - show only the most important or interesting psion data when the user is zoomed out, and reveal more detail when the user zooms in

-- add some code to play videos and view images full-screen
+- add some code to play videos ~~and view images full-screen~~ done

 - add a title and some helpful instructions to the interface (eg. "zoom into see more detail!")  maybe a splash screen?

-- make the interface touch-screen friendly
+- ~~make the interface touch-screen friendly~~

-- figure out what to do when the user zooms in too far and we run out of satelite images (find a higher-resolution tile provider?  don't let the user zoom in that far?  replace the satelite images with a nice background color at high zoom?)
+- ~~figure out what to do when the user zooms in too far and we run out of satelite images (find a higher-resolution tile provider?  don't let the user zoom in that far?  replace the satelite images with a nice background color at high zoom?)~~ nice gray background for now

 - maybe come up with a better way to minimize overlap between the lables for the Psion data?